jupitersh/dst-mod-abigail-flower-sanity-station-again/README.md

 ## Changelog

+**Version 1.2.0**

+- Now Abigial Flower cannot turn into flower in the same position(the same as the old version).

 **Version 1.1.0**

 - Use the component of "timer" instead of "DoTaskInTime" so that the Abigail Flower decay time will continue after server reboot.